stadawi12/nPlan/README.md

+TODO: build a convolutional neural network and test against the linear neural network.

 This is an assignment given by nPlan as part of a hiring process.
 The task here is to train a neural network on the provided features and labels.